Independent state legislature theory: Theory

-Criticism
+Arguments made in favor

+Michael Morley argues for ISL saying it would give flexibility for legislatures, that election administration should be entirely run by politicians, put more power in state legislatures, and more quickly resolve election disputes.
+He also cites Article I, Section 4, Clause 1 (The Elections Clause): "The Times, Places and Manner of holding Elections for Senators and Representatives, shall be prescribed in each State by the Legislature thereof; but the Congress may at any time by Law make or alter such Regulations, except as to the Places of chusing [sic] Senators." [emphasis added] and Article II, Section 1, Clause 2: "Each State shall appoint, in such Manner as the Legislature thereof may direct, a Number of Electors, equal to the whole Number of Senators and Representatives to which the State may be entitled in the Congress: but no Senator or Representative, or Person holding an Office of Trust or Profit under the United States, shall be appointed an Elector." [emphasis added] The phrase, "the Legislature thereof" in both the Electors Clause and the Elections Clause is interpreted under ISL to refer specifically to a state's elected representative body, and not any other parts of the state government.

+Criticisms

 ISL has come under criticism on originalist and other grounds.
-Conservative former federal appellate judge J. Michael Luttig has written that "there is absolutely nothing to support" the ISL.
-American legal scholar Vikram Amar argues that ISL construes the concept of the state legislature as implausibly isolated from other state institutions, including state constitutions: "[T]he meaning of state 'legislature' was well accepted and bore a clear public understanding at the Founding: A state 'legislature' was an entity created and constrained by its state constitution."
-Amar argues further that constraints placed upon state legislatures' authority over elections by public referendums and initiatives are consistent with the Founding-era understanding of the role of state legislatures: "state legislatures were not independent sovereign entities; they were then, and state legislatures remain today, delegatees of the sovereign power of the people."
+Conservative former federal appellate judge J. Michael Luttig argued that there is "absolutely nothing" to support the ISL.
+American legal scholar Vikram Amar argues that the founders clearly understood state legislatures to be "created and constrained by its state constitution."
 Other legal scholars consider ISL to be "fatally inconsistent with basic precepts of both federalism and the separation of powers" as well as "an unprecedented, unconstitutional, and potentially chaos-inducing intrusion into state election law."

-Practically, ISL would mean that the general public (through ballot initiatives), governors (elected statewide and so not affected by district borders) and state courts would have no role in altering election laws or federal congressional boundaries, even if they violate the state constitution, with the legislature "kind of liberated from all the other checks and balances that we would ordinarily find within state government."
-Adoption of the ISL would create substantial confusion about the validity of a number of state election laws and regulations.
+Practically, ISL would mean that the general public (through ballot initiatives), governors (elected statewide and so not affected by district borders) and state courts would have no role in altering election laws or federal congressional boundaries, even if they violate the state constitution.
+Adoption of the ISL could create substantial confusion about the validity of a number of state election laws and regulations and even be destabilizing.
+Experts said it could allow legislatures draw gerrymandered maps and even subvert the next presidential election.
+Some fear this theory would be a severe, potentially fatal blow to American democracy.
+Levitsky and Ziblatt argue that it would ensure the country's slide into minority rule.
 In an amicus brief submitted for Moore v.
-Harper, a bipartisan group of former public officials and federal judges argued that "a broad view of the so-called independent state legislature theory ... would essentially hand the future of democratic representation in the states to those motivated to entrench political power in a single party."
+Harper, a bipartisan group of former public officials and federal judges warned that "a broad view of the so-called independent state legislature theory ... would essentially hand the future of democratic representation in the states to those motivated to entrench political power in a single party."